 Over the past year, several vehicle manufacturers have made substantial efforts to engage insurance companies.
 In the fourth quarter of 2017, one affected vehicle manufacturer was able to leverage its relationship with an insurance company to send co-branded recall notification emails to vehicle owners.
 The owners were identified through both the vehicle manufacturer's records and the insurance provider's records.
 Completion percentages were substantially higher (33% higher) among vehicle owners who received emails sent by the insurance company as compared to vehicle owners who received emails sent by vehicle manufacturers.
-In July 2018, another vehicle manufacturer worked with the same insurance carrier to send a Takata recall notification letter to vehicle owners using the insurer's contact information.
-Even though this communication was not branded as from the insurance carrier, 20% of the population that received these letters completed their recall repair within 90 days of the mailing-a significant increase.
+In July 2018, another vehicle manufacturer worked with the same insurance carrier to send a Takata recall notification letter to vehicle owners using the insurance carrier, 20% of the population that received these letters completed their recall repair within 90 days of the mailing-a significant increase.